-When bleeding the clutch, the bleed system has a two position CSC connection (Fig 5), position one opens the bleed nipple.
-When the connection is pushed against the gearbox casing, the bleed nipple is closed.
+When bleeding the clutch, the bleed system has a two position CSC connection (Fig 6), position one opens the bleed nipple, and when the connection is pushed against the gearbox casing, the bleed nipple is closed.
 In this instance, the connection was eased back to position one, and the hydraulic system was vacuum bleed.
-Remember to refill gearbox oil with the correct grade and amount of oil, and reset all effected electrical consumers.
-Always carry out a full road test to ensure a quality repair.
+Remember to refill gearbox oil with the correct grade and amount of oil, and to reset all effected electrical consumers.
+Always carry out a full road test to ensure a guality repair.